sfabris/pihpsdr/README.md

 Latest features:

 - in-depth manual (**link given above**)
+- repository shrinked quite a bit by removing some binary files (much better now if you use WLAN)
 - automatic installation procedures for compilation from the sources, for Linux (including RaspPi) and MacOS (Appendix J, K).
 - dynamic screen resizing in the "Screen" menu, including transitions